-A new study presented by researcher Roy Baumeister of Florida State University highlighted the fact that in societies where men and women were treated more equally, there seemed to be more sexual activity as well, according to USA Today.
+A study presented by researcher Roy Baumeister of Florida State University highlighted the fact that in societies where men and women were treated more equally, there seemed to be more sexual activity as well, according to USA Today.

 Baumeister’s presentation was entitled, “Sexual Economics: A Research-Based Theory of Sexual Interactions, or Why the Man Buys Dinner.”
 He explained that finding out how the field of sexual economics works could predict the way relationships are formed, as well as other sexual decisions in general.